 Over the next several years we will continue to grow our numbers and power, and work to win:

-- Stronger rent control and just cause eviction laws statewide, (starting with the repeal of the Costa Hawkins Act)
+• Stronger rent control and just cause eviction laws statewide, starting with the repeal of the Costa-Hawkins Rental Housing Act;

-- The creation of an Affordable Housing Trust Fund at the state level, with permanent sources of funding, Laws that allow us to require big corporations (particular developers, speculators and Wall Street) to pay their fair share towards making housing affordable ,
+• Laws that will require big corporations (particular developers, speculators and Wall Street) to pay their fair share towards making housing affordable;

 With a team of billionaire landlords emboldened at the White House now, there is far too much at stake for us to do anything short of bold action.